skull image of temporal bone rotating

 • Forms the eyebrow ridges and the ridge above the nose.

-• Extends inferiorly into the orbit of the eye.
+• Extends inferiorly into the orbit of the eye (eye socket).

 • Contains the supraorbital foramen.

-Location: Posterior to the frontal bone; form the superior sides of the skull.
+Location: Posterior to the frontal bone; form the superior and lateral surfaces of the cranium.

 Description: